 Once you are done, drain the water and let the vessel dry.
 You can use a towel to wipe it and speed up the drying process.

-Secure your kayak: regardless of how or where you store the kayak, see to it that it is properly secured.
+Secure your kayak: regardless of how or where you store a kayak, see to it that it is properly secured.
 A Kayak is heavy and the story wouldn’t end well if it fell and hit someone or something valuable.
 This applies to all the methods discussed above.

 There is more to worry about: other than getting ruined by the elements, your kayak can get stolen.
 Don’t leave the boat exposed.
 Also, consider locking cables.